Thamer0101/Edu/README.md

 # Data-Engineering-Project
-This project aims to combine two data sets containing shcolarships data and Countries data.
+This project aims to combine two data sets containing scholarships data and Countries data.
 The primary purpose of the combination is to create a schema which can be used to derive various correlations, trends and analytics.
 _________________________________________________________________________________________________________________________________________________________________________________________
 ## Datasets:
 - Edu_ministry dataset is a sample data of saudi scholarships students records since 2015 to 2018 provided from the Ministry of Education..
 This data source will serve as the Fact table in the schema.